angular/angular-cli/README.md

 # Roadmap

-## Angular 4.0
+## Completed
-- Integrate the platform API into core (Done)
+- Integrate the platform API into core
-- Support Title and Meta services on the server (Done)
+- Support Title and Meta services on the server
-- Write documentation for core API (In Progress)
-- Develop Express, ASP.NET Core, Hapi engines (In Progress)
+- Develop Express, ASP.NET Core, Hapi engines

-## Angular 4.1+
+- Angular CLI support for Universal
+- Provide a DOM implementation on the server
 - Hooks in `renderModule*` to do stuff just before rendering to string

+## In Progress
+- Write documentation for core API
 - Generic state transfer API in the platform
 - Http Transfer State Module that uses HTTP interceptors and state transfer API
+- Material 2 works on Universal
 - Better internal performance and stress tests
 - Make it easier to write unit tests for Universal components
 - Support [AppShell](https://developers.google.com/web/updates/2015/11/app-shell) use cases
-- Unified Document Service that combines Meta and Title services and adds more features
-- Angular CLI support for Universal
-- Material 2 works on Universal
+- Make it easier to support other 3rd part libraries like jQuery/d3 that aren't Universal aware

+## Planning
+- Full client rehydration strategy that reuses DOM elements/CSS rendered on the server
 - Provide a solution for Java backends

-## Angular 5.0 and Beyond
-- Full client rehydration strategy that reuses DOM elements/CSS rendered on the server
-- Make it easier to support other 3rd part libraries like jQuery/d3 that aren't Universal aware
 - Node.js bridge protocol to communicate with different language backends - Django, Go, PHP etc.

 # Getting Started